IndigoDomotics/indigo-yamaharx/README.md

 ### Compatible Hardware
 This plugin supports both the RX-V3900 and the RX-Vx73 (RX-V473, RX-V573, RX-V673, RX-V773) receiver line.
 Other
-Yahama RX-V receivers that use the same command API may also work.
+Yahama RX-V receivers that use the same command API may also work (the RX-A3070 and RX0A1070 have been tested and seem to work.

 ### Usage